lmcai/PhyloHerb/README.md

 Many tools are available for concatenating alignments.
 I recommend the `conc` function of phyloherb or Geneious.
 I have applied both tools to dataset with 1000 sp x 100 genes.
 The `conc` function of phyloherb will also output a gene delineation file required by `PartitionFinder`.

-To use the `conc` function of phyloherb, use the following commands
+To use the `conc` function of phyloherb, use the following command:
 ```
 python phyloherb.py -m conc -i <directory containing alignments> -o <output prefix> -suffix <suffix>
 ```
 This command will concatenate all of the fasta sequences in the input directory with the specified suffix.
-Again, if you only want to use a subset of the genes or want the genes to appear in a specific order, you can supply a gene order file by adding `-g gene_subset.txt`.
+If you only want to use a subset of the genes or want the genes to appear in a specific order, you can supply a gene order file by adding `-g gene_subset.txt`.

 #### 2).
 Maximum likehood phylogeny